 Please read below for swarm information and before contacting Colin Swaine.

 “Honey – I’m just doing what comes naturally!”

 Honey bee swarms are not “angry” and are unlikely to “attack”.
-The recent spells of warm weather have been ideal for honey bee colonies to start swarming – the natural way honey bee colonies increase their numbers.
+During the Spring spells of warm weather are ideal for honey bee colonies to start swarming – the natural way honey bee colonies increase their numbers.
 There have been reports of swarms in the high street and on cars from across the country.
 As the number of bees in a hive grows the colony runs out of space and it’s time to split the colony and look for a new home.
 So they swarm.

 Swarms are valuable; they need to be collected by a beekeeper and put in a new hive so that they can thrive, producing honey and even more importantly, pollinating food crops.
 With the pressure on bee numbers we can’t afford to lose swarms.